Gov. Cooper talks workforce development at Fleet Readiness Center East

 Kevin Barlow, an airframe work leader, is living-proof an apprenticeship program can provide prosperity for aspiring engineers.

-“I came in as a co-op, about ten years ago, in a program with Craven Community College and I graduated into the apprenticeship program,” said Barlow.
+“I came in as a co-op, about 10 years ago, in a program with Craven Community College and I graduated into the apprenticeship program,” said Barlow.

 Governor Cooper emphasized the program can help grow employment.

-“To come here and have the challenge of working on these complicated aircrafts, I think it’s helping us retain those engineers,” said Cooper.
+“To come here and have the challenge of working on these complicated aircraft, I think it’s helping us retain those engineers,” said Cooper.

 Those who successfully complete the four-year program will earn academic and trade theory certificates.
 In return, participants are to provide two years of skilled labor, which the FRCEast is hopeful to turn into a long-life career for the participants.